-As a business owner, you might be wondering which language you should choose for your next project.
-It’s not going to be an easy choice.
 In many ways, the two have a lot in common.
 Both are high-level languages that focus on simplicity and getting things done fast with fewer lines of code.
-In addition, both are object-oriented, come with standard libraries, an interactive shell, persistence support, and feature-rich frameworks – Ruby’s Ruby on Rails (RoR), and Python’s Django.

-However, despite their similarities, Ruby and Python are in fact worlds apart when it comes to solving problems, which means you need to be aware of the advantages and limitations of each before making your final decision – for indeed, your decision will have consequences.
+However, despite their similarities, Ruby and Python are in fact worlds apart when it comes to solving problems, which means you need to be aware of the advantages and limitations of each before making your final decision – because your decision will have consequences.

-Let’s consider the main differences between Ruby and Python.
+Let’s look at the main differences between Ruby and Python.

 There is a fundamental difference in the philosophies behind the two languages.